Choosing Web Browser Versions to Support

-The article introduces a method to determine the old browser versions worth supporting.
+This article introduces a method to determine which browser versions should be supported by a modern day web page.

 - 2019-10-22 Text is published.